jhrcook/KrasG13SyntheticLethal/README.md

 ![](images/linear_model/model5_G13dSurvival_plot.png)

-## Additional Analysis of hits {.tabset}
+## Additional analysis of hits {#Additionalanalysisofhits .tabset}

 ### Co-mutation in human tumors

-I looked at the frequency of co-mutation of the genes identified by the linear model with *KRAS* G12, *KRAS* G13D, and WT in human tumor samples from COAD, LUAD, and PAAD.
+If there is a synthetic lethal interaction between some gene and specifically *KRAS* G13D, we would expect to see fewer co-mutation events in human tumor samples.
+Therefore, I looked at the frequency of co-mutation of the genes identified by the linear model with *KRAS* G12, *KRAS* G13D, and WT in human tumor samples from COAD, LUAD, and PAAD.
 Below is a heatmap colored by co-mutation frequency.
 The numbers in the cells indicate the number of co-mutation events.

 ![](images/linear_model/comut_heatmap.png)